abadrianmr/CubeIntersection/README.md

 1. VectorTests: to test the features of Vector
 2. CubeTests: to test the Cube functionalities

-#In order to show son deign patterns others projects were added
+# In order to show some design patterns others projects were added:

-1.Domain: in this project the entities were defined 1.1.
-Builder pattern were implemented in orter to construct a Cube.
+1. Domain: in this project the entities were defined.

+1.1.
+Builder pattern were implemented in order to construct a Cube.

 2.Repository: Defines a repository to encapsulate the interaction with a posible database.

 3.WpfUI: WPF projects that use dependency inyection (Autofac) to register repositories interfaces and navigation services.